icsboyx/simple_twitch_tts/README.md

   - You can change the template for the user speech.
     - Commenting out `locale`, `gender`, randomizes the voice.
     - You can also change the `pitch`, `rate`, and `volume` for the user speech.
+  * If you change this template, only the new users will be affected by the changes.
+  * you chan delete the `UserDatabase_config.toml` file to apply the changes to all users new users.

 ```toml
     locale = "it-IT"